 Authoring Culture Gate gives the opportunity to teachers to monitor student-generated content and check it for validity and soundness prior content notification to the broad public.

-Content organization The system organizes contributed content in learning objects. in learning objects student's perspective.
+Content organization in learning objects The system organizes contributed content in learning objects.
 Multimedia content The platform urges users to contribute multimedia content.

-The platform can be adapted for use both from an educator's perspective and users.

-Contributed content belongs solely to the user that has made the contribution and not the platform itself.
+Educational orientation The platform can be adapted for use both from an educator's perspective and student's perspective.
+Trustworthiness Contributed content belongs solely to the user that has made the contribution and not the platform itself.
 A contributor is in position to delete her/his content if he decides to without any consequences.
-The platform implements authorization mechanisms to ensure that user contributions cannot be manipulated by other
+The platform implements authorization mechanisms to ensure that user contributions cannot be manipulated by other users.